 Check out some of the lesser known places.
 My favorites are 798 Art District (a bit outside of town, but worth it; take a taxi if your'e not comfortable with the bus - there is no subway stop nearby) and the Russian district.
 Walk as much as possible, or rent bikes/scooters.

 Go to the hutongs!
 These little alleys are pieces of old Beijing.
 Grab a road beer and walk around in the evening.
 There are lots of fun bars/cafes/restaurants, and the people watching is excellent.

 If you can, Modernista is a cool bar that often has the Moonglow Burlesque shows (I used to dance with them - it's a really good show!)

-How long are you there for?
-18 days ago
+How long are you there for? over 1 year ago